 As a passionate Kiwi*, I love it when people email me about where they should visit when they come to New Zealand.
 Sometimes I reckon I should be a part-time travel agent and sell packages on the side!
 But I digress…

-(* The kiwi is our national bird.
+(* By the way, the kiwi is our national bird.
 It’s also a nickname for New Zealanders.
 We love it.
 It’s not derogatory at all.
 You’ll find sports teams referring to themselves as Kiwis, as well as just your normal Joe.
 But here’s the big lesson for Americans: a kiwi is NOT a fruit.
 A kiwifruit is a fruit.
 Think of it like grape vs grapefruit or dragon vs dragonfruit, passion vs passionfruit!)

 Phew!
 Now that we’ve got that straightened out : welcome to New Zealand, the land of the kiwi, the Kiwi and the kiwifruit!

-I wrote this post as a little travel guide to the South Island…
+I wrote this post as a basic travel guide to the South Island…

-How long should I plan to spend in the South Island?
+How many days should I plan to spend in the South Island?

 Two weeks is usually the amount of time people allow to see all of New Zealand!
-Not many have the luxury of two weeks just in the South Island, but for the sake of this post I’m going to assume you have time (or could come back), or that you’re not trying to see a country the size of Great Britain in five minutes!
+Not many have the luxury of two weeks just in the South Island, but for the sake of this post I’m going to assume you have time (or could come back), or that you’re not trying to see a country the size of Great Britain or California in a week!

-I have written this post with a guide for how many days you might want to spend in each region or city, but if you want to see most of the South Island in two weeks, you can do that too, but bear in mind it’ll be very fast with only a couple of days in most places.
-My suggestion would be to select just three or four areas and travel a little slower to really soak in all that this amazing part of the world has to show you.
+I have written this post with a guide for how many days are the probably minimum to spend in each region or city, but if you want to see the South Island in two weeks, you can do that too, but bear in mind it’ll be very fast with only a couple of days in most places.
+My suggestion would be to select just three or four areas and travel a little slower to really soak in all that this amazing part of New Zealand has to show you.

 If you’re also interested in seeing the North Island, you’ll like this post I wrote on How to See the North Island in 3 Weeks listing my favourite places to visit and my estimation on how many days you should plan to spend there to have a good look around.